Same great education, available online

 Check the course description to learn how much of the course is online.
 Some courses require as little as one in-person meeting while other classes may split their instruction time between online and in-person.
 This may be a good option for students who need some flexibility in their schedule and prefer making fewer trips to campus than required by the typical in-person courses.

 To deliver you the best quality education in an online format, there are expectations around instructor-student interactions.
-Both the instructor and student are expected to follow these guidelines in order for the student to get the most out of the online course.

-Instructors will regularly initiate interactions with students to ensure that they are able to access and understand course materials, and that all students are participating in the activities in the course.
+Instructors will regularly initiate interactions with students to ensure that they are able to access and understand course materials and that all students are participating in the activities in the course.